The Club of Friendship

-In 1996 I spent three weeks in Moscow and two weeks in St.Petersburg, (end of May/early June), and would like to say a big thank you to all the Russians who made my my visit to their cities very memorable.
-Apart from visiting the major tourist attractions, I spent a lot of time visiting some not so common places, even spending some days 'teaching'' English in schools.
+In 1994 I spent two weeks in Moscow and St.Petersburg, and would like to say a big thank you to all the Russians who made my my visit to their cities very memorable.
+Apart from visiting the major tourist attractions, I spent a lot of time visiting some not so common places, and spending time in their homes.

 More interesting were the visits to the various club stations, including the Moscow State University station (situated in the highest point of the building with a wonderful view over Moscow); the Palace of Pioneers; the Institute of Radio and Television; and several 'local' club stations.